lazarulian/cs35L/README.md

 The following repository contains all of the work and notes that I have compiled for CS35L when I took it in Winter 2023.
 All of the assignments are in their respective categories and all of the notes are markdwon files in the `notes/` directory.
 I hope the following information is helpful, and if you liked the content, feel free to give the repo a star!

 In terms of notes, all credit goes to https://github.com/vinlin24/cs35l-notebooks for their fantastic work on the CS35L Content.
+I merely updated some of the work that they made for the most part.
+Try writing a shell script to compare our notes using `curl`, `pipes`, and `diff` ;)

 &nbsp;
 &nbsp;